OoliteProject/oolite/README.md

   - **URLs**:  URLs used for binary dependencies on Mac OS X
   - **Windows-deps**:  Dependencies for Windows on x86 and x86_64 processors
 - **Doc**:  Documentation (including user guides)
-- **DevEnvironments**:  Scripts to build from source on Windows and Linux
+- **ShellScripts**:  Scripts to build from source on Windows and Linux
 - **installers**:  Files used to create various installers
 - **Mac-specific**:  Additional projects used only on Mac OS X
   - **DataFormatters**:  Debugger configurations for Xcode